 Syslog Facility The Syslog facility to map information units stemming from this log to.
 Most useful if the message is to forward to a Syslog daemon.
 Last Record Windows event log records are numbered serially, starting at one.
 The service records the last record processed.
 This textbox allows you to override this value.
 Use it with caution!
 If you would like a complete dump of a specific Windows event log, reset the "Last Record" to zero.
 If you missed some events, simply reset it to some lower value than currently set.
 It is possible to set "Last Record" to a higher value.
 This suspends event reporting until that record has been created.
 We strongly discourage to use this feature unless definitely needed.

 Event Types to Log These checkboxes allow local filtering of the event log.
 Filtering is based on the Windows event type.
 There is a checkbox corresponding to each Windows event type.
 Only checked event types will be processed.
 Unchecked ones will be ignored.
 Filtering out unnecessary log types at this level enhances system performance because no information units will be generated and passed to the rule engine.
 Thus, Adiscon strongly recommends dropping unnecessary log types.
+Processing Mode There are two processing modes available, first the default processing mode is "EventLog Subscription" which processes Events in realtime.
+This means events are send to MonitorWare Agent by the OS as they happen, there is no delay at all.
+The other processing mode called "Eventlog Polling" and is similar to the method used in the old EventLog Monitor.
+The EventLog is checked and processed periodically controlled by the sleeptime.
+However using the polling method, you enable the "Read EventLog From File" option.

+Read EventLog from File When using the EventLog Polling method, you can process backup EVTX files by enabling this option.
+The EVTX file can also be replaced or changed during runtime.
 Sleep Time This is a polling count and has very little application in event log monitor V2.
 New events are being processed as they are generated by Windows.
 The polling cycle is only important when the operator resets the last forwarded events (e.g to retransmit all existing event log entries).
 This request is only carried out during the next polling cycle.
 This may take "Sleep Time" milliseconds.
 The recommended setting is 60,000 milliseconds.
 Overrun Prevention Delay This property allows configuring a delay after generating an event.
 The time is the delay in milliseconds.
 If run at a value of zero, the event log monitor service generates events as fast as the machine permits.
 We have seen scenarios where routers and receivers are not able to keep up with this rate, resulting in packet loss.
 In addition, the CPU of the reporting machine is run at 100% - which is not a problem because the service runs at a low priority.
 However, with even a 1-millisecond delay, there is no noticeable CPU activity even when large bursts of events are forwarded.
 At one millisecond, the service can still generate 1000 events per second.
 The default setting is an overrun protection of five milliseconds, which allows roughly 200 events per second.
 This should be sufficient for even very busy servers.
 Select Message Format With this option you can choose whether the Events will be extracted in "Raw XML Format" or in the "Predefined Event Format".